PierreSue/Depth-Map-Generation/README.md

 After histogram equalization, we employ median blur to reduce trivial details and use guided filter to sharpen edges based on input images to keep contours.

+## Model

+An end-to-End Learning of GC-net (Geometry and Context Network).
+We create an end-to-end network with a pair of stereo images as input and eventually a disparity map as output.

+### Model architecture
+* Unary Features(2D Convolution)
+We learn a deep representation used to learn features to form cost volume instead of computing raw datas per pixels.

+* Cost Volume
+We concatenate left features and right features to form a cost volume.

+* Learning Context
+We want to learn a regularization function which is able to consider cost volume and refine our disparity result.
+3D convolutions can be used to learn features from three dimensions: height, width and disparity.
+Then we employ a 3D transposed convolution to up-sample the volume in the decoder and produce a final cost volume.

+* Differentiable ArgMin
+We then perform an argmin to get estimated disparities.

+* Dataset
+FlyingThings3D (22389 training data)

+## Post-processing
+* Joint Bilateral filter
+* GaussianBlur

 ## Reference

 * End-to-End Learning of Geometry and Context for Deep Stereo Regression.
 Alex Kendall Hayk Martirosyan Saumitro Dasgupta Peter Henry Ryan Kennedy Abraham Bachrach Adam Bry Skydio Inc ICCV2017.